top of page

 3. Testing and Evaluation: The device undergoes extensive testing and evaluation by the regulatory authority to verify its compliance with the standards.

-4. Approval: If the device meets all the requirements, the regulatory authority issues a certificate of approval, allowing it to be used for training and certification purposes.
+4. Approval: If the device meets all the requirements, the regulatory authority issues a certificate, allowing it to be used for training and certification purposes.

 Ongoing Compliance and Continuous Qualification